Men in Black (1997 film): Home media

-Men in Black was first released on a THX certified VHS in standard and widescreen formats on November 25, 1997.
-A LaserDisc version was released that same day.
+Men in Black was first released on VHS and LaserDisc on November 25, 1997, by Columbia TriStar Home Video.
 The home video release was attached to a rebate offer on a pair of Ray-Ban Predator-model sunglasses.
-The film was re-released in a collector's series on VHS and DVD on September 5, 2000, with the DVD containing several bonus features including an interactive editing workshop for three different scenes from the film, extended storyboards, conceptual art, and a visual commentary track with Tommy Lee Jones and director Barry Sonnenfeld; an alternate two-disc version was also released that had a fullscreen version on the first disc.
-The Deluxe Edition was also released on DVD in 2002.
+The film was re-released in a collector's series on VHS and DVD on September 5, 2000, with the DVD containing several bonus features including an interactive editing workshop for three different scenes from the film, extended storyboards, conceptual art, and a visual commentary track with Tommy Lee Jones and director Barry Sonnenfeld; an alternate two-disc Deluxe Edition was released in 2002, adding a fullscreen version and a preview for Men In Black II.
 A Blu-ray edition was released on June 17, 2008.
 The entire Men in Black trilogy was released on 4K Ultra HD Blu-ray on December 5, 2017, in conjunction with the film's 20th anniversary.

 Reception

 Box office

 Men in Black earned $4.8 million from Tuesday night previews and went on to gross $14 million on its opening day, bringing the total gross to $18.8 million.
 During its opening weekend, it generated $51.1 million, making it the third-highest opening weekend of all time, behind Batman Forever and The Lost World: Jurassic Park.
 The film then grossed $84.1 million during its five-day Wednesday opening.
 It surpassed Independence Day for having three records.
 These were the biggest three-day Fourth of July opening weekend, the largest July opening weekend and the highest opening weekend for a non-sequel film.
 The film would hold the latter two records for three years until 2000 when X-Men took them.
 Two years later, its successor Men in Black II broke the record for having the highest three-day Fourth of July opening weekend.
 Moreover, Men in Black held the record for having the highest opening weekend for an action-packed comedy film until Rush Hour 2 surpassed it in 2001.
 It would remain in the number one spot at the box office for three weeks until it was beaten by Air Force One.
 The film also competed against Hercules and Batman & Robin during its theatrical run.

 Men in Black grossed $250.6 million in the United States and Canada, and $338.7 million in other territories, for a worldwide total of $589.3 million.
-It would hold the record for being the highest-grossing Sony film until it was surpassed by Spider-Man five years later in 2002.
+It would hold the record for being Sony's highest-grossing film until it was surpassed by Spider-Man five years later in 2002.
 The film grossed a record $10.7 million in its opening weekend in Germany, beating the record held by Independence Day.

 Despite its grosses, writer Ed Solomon has said that Sony claims the film has never turned a profit, which is attributed to Hollywood accounting.